-APJ’s Operational Response to Covid-19 – Updated 12th May 2020
+APJ’s Operational Response to Covid-19 – Updated Wednesday 4th November, 2020.

-APJ’s colleagues are continuing to work remotely to ensure that there is no disruption for its clients.
 The offices shall remain closed to visitors until further notice, as we wish to keep face-to-face contact to a minimum.

 Deadlines and Court Dates:

 We are continuing to support our clients as effectively as always.
 We shall continue to work to identify any upcoming deadlines, including court dates, which may be affected.
 Any variations to court dates and directions will be communicated directly to our clients.

 If you wish for more information on courts please read our blog: https://www.apjsolicitors.co.uk/an-update-on-your-ppi-claim/

 Ensuring the safety of our colleagues and delivery of optimal service to our clients is critical.
 Our Disaster Recovery Team continues to meet on a daily basis remotely, to identify any further steps needed to support our clients and business during these unprecedented times.

 We continue to prioritise the wellbeing of our people, clients and other stakeholders whilst protecting our ability to continue supporting clients as a matter of urgency.